lsst-sitcom/sitcomtn-003/index.rst

 - +x axis goes in parallel with the elevation axis.
 When look from the sky, +x points to the right.
 - +y axis can then be determined using the right hand rule.
 At horizon pointing, +y goes up.
 - The azimuth angle is zero when the telescope points toward northern horizon.
 Looking from the sky, it increases clockwise.
+- The elevation angle is zero when the telescope points at horizon.
+It increases to 90 degrees for zenith pointing.
 - The zenith angle is zero when the telescope points at zenith.
 It increases to 90 degrees for horizon pointing.

 .. figure:: /_static/ocs.png